-New Mexico Gas Company is “looping” the Santa Fe Mainline by installing a new 20-inch pipeline along the route of the existing 12-inch line.
-The new 20-inch pipeline will increase the capacity of available natural gas to northern New Mexico customers, boosting service reliability and providing for future economic growth in Santa Fe, Los Alamos, Espanola, Taos, Questa, Red River and other communities.
+New Mexico Gas Company “looped” the Santa Fe Mainline by installing a new 20-inch pipeline along the route of the existing 12-inch line.
+The new 20-inch pipeline increased the capacity of available natural gas to northern New Mexico customers, boosting service reliability and providing for future economic growth in Santa Fe, Los Alamos, Espanola, Taos, Questa, Red River and other communities.

-The pipeline will follow a 35-mile route along the Interstate 25 corridor from Bernalillo to Santa Fe.
-Construction will begin in May 2020 and the new pipeline is expected to go into service in early winter 2020.
+The pipeline follows a 35-mile route along the Interstate 25 corridor from Bernalillo to Santa Fe.
+Construction began in May 2020 and the new pipeline went into service in February 2021.

-The route that was selected for the Santa Fe Looping Project is accessible and the cost is considerably lower than alternatives, so the project will provide savings to customers.
-The selected route also has less environmental impact compared with alternatives and looping the existing pipeline will ease routine maintenance and operations.
+The route that was selected for the Santa Fe Looping Project was accessible and the cost was considerably lower than alternatives, so the project has provided savings to customers.
+The selected route also had less environmental impact compared with alternatives and looping the existing pipeline eased routine maintenance and operations.

 To see a video about our preparation for the project, click here.

 To download a copy of our Information Packet click here.